p2-inc/keycloak-orgs/README.md

 During the first run, some initial migrations steps will occur:

 - Database migrations will be run to add the tables for use by the JPA entities.
-These have been tested with MySQL, H2, and Postgres.
+These have been tested with SQL Server, MySQL, H2, and Postgres.
 Other database types may fail.
 - Initial `realm-management` client roles (`view-organizations` and `manage-organizations`) will be be added to each realm.

 ### Admin UI